 Toll-Free in SHAKEN

-Responsible Organizations (RespOrgs) are the TN Providers (TNSP) in the SHAKEN framework for Toll-Free Numbers.
+RespOrgs performs an equivalent function as a TNSP in the SHAKEN framework for TFNs.

-A TNSP could be a telephone Service Provider, as defined in ATIS-1000080 [Ref 4] or a RespOrg that has the authority to obtain and assign Toll-Free numbers to customers.
-A RespOrg is identified with a RespOrg ID assigned by the SMS/800 Toll-Free Number Registry administrator.
+A RespOrg may be a Service Provider as that term is used in ATIS-1000074-E [Ref 3] and ATIS-1000080 [Ref 4] or it may be a non-Service Provider entity that has the authority to obtain and assign TFNs to customers.
+A RespOrg is identified with a RespOrg ID assigned by the Toll-Free Number Administrator (TFNA).

-There are various ways in which the attestation level of a Toll-Free calling number can be determined.
+There are various ways in which the attestation level of a TFN as the calling party number can be determined.
 Two methods are summarized in this document.
 Other implementations are possible.

-The RespOrg or the end-user uses the SHAKEN Delegated Certificate process.
-The RespOrg ID is used along with other STI-GA designated requirements to obtain SPC tokens, and to obtain end-user certificates from an STI-CA. The record showing the RespOrg authority over a Toll-Free number can be substantiated by the Toll-Free Number Administrator.
+By using Delegate Certificates as specified in [Ref 6].
+Refer to Clause 5.3.

 The OSP determines an appropriate attestation level, based on information it has on the caller’s right to use the signaled, Toll-Free calling number.
-The OSP may have direct knowledge of the relationship of the caller to the Toll-Free calling number (e.g., the OSP is the TNSP/RespOrg) or the OSP may obtain this relationship via a trusted 3rd party, such as a TN Registry provider.
-Refer to Clause 8.
+The OSP may have direct knowledge of the relationship of the caller to the Toll-Free calling number (e.g., the OSP is the TNSP/RespOrg) or the OSP may obtain this relationship via a trusted 3rd party.
+Refer to Clause 6.

 Delegate Certificate Management for Toll-Free Number